paulbayer/Inventory_Scripts/README.md

 ---
 ## Lambda Scripts
 - **all_my_functions.sh**
-	- This script displays all Dynamo DB Tables in all available accounts (by reading the credentials file and parsing the profiles to run against).
+	- This script displays all Lambda Functions in all available accounts (by reading the credentials file and parsing the profiles to run against).
 ---
 ## IAM Scripts
 - **roles_with_policies.sh**